 The finish of this mate is long and strong - the pronounced taste of Playadito Con Palo stays in the mouth for quite some time.
 It also introduces the pleasant astringency to the mouthfeel of this mate, which can be bothering for somebody, even though I personally enjoy it.
 I find that this astringency makes you enjoy Playadito Con Palo for a longer time than usual - it makes you want to take longer pauses between refills to savor each sip of this mate and to bring that tart mouthfeel down a bit.

-In general, palos make yerba mate sweeter, but they don’t hold as much flavor as hojas and polvo, so typically the duration of Argentine con palo brands is quite short or medium at best.
+In general, stems make yerba mate sweeter, but they don’t hold as much flavor as leaves and powder, so typically the duration of Argentine con palo brands is quite short or medium at best.
 That’s why I was pleasantly surprised with duration of Playadito Con Palo - on average I got between 25 to 30 refills worth of flavor from this mate.
 I have no idea how manufacturer managed to do that, but I’m very impressed by such long-lasting con palo yerba.

 The last thing you want while drinking mate is to constantly re-heat you water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a thermos.